craftercms/docs/source/new-ia/by-role/developer/extensions/craftercms-marketplace.rst

 .. image:: /_static/images/developer/marketplace/marketplace.webp
    :alt: CrafterCMS Marketplace
-   :width: 60%
+   :width: 80%
    :align: center

 |

-The CrafterCMS marketplace provides a home for the CrafterCMS community to contribute, find, and use extensions.
+The `CrafterCMS marketplace <https://craftercms.com/marketplace/>`__ provides a home for the CrafterCMS community to contribute, find, and use extensions.
 CrafterCMS ``extensions`` extend the CMS and provide the user additional functionality.

 This section provides information on creating and how to submit your extensions so that it's available to the